 It could be your first time in Rome or a weekend trip to revisit one of our world’s most magical cities.
 Regardless, don’t be discouraged from visiting Rome just because you don’t have a week to soak in everything.
 One weekend in Rome is plenty of time to experience the Eternal City.
 You never know what tomorrow will bring so if you have the chance to see the Eternal City, even for a minute, you should.

+While the information we provide here is free, we also sell tours at very reasonable prices.
 When sightseeing in Rome, don’t go at it alone.
 Join our knowledgeable English-speaking guides on one of our many best-selling Rome tours.
 Experience the Colosseum, Vatican Museums and much more in complete detail.
 See for yourself why we’ve earned thousands of five-star reviews on TripAdvisor.

 I believe that everyone should spend a year of their life living in Rome or Italy, but a weekend can be amazing too!
 If you’re visiting Rome with a significant other, or just flying solo, here are the best ways to experience 48 hours in the Eternal City like a gentleman.